rizdaprasetya/mt-alt-doc/en/core-api/advanced-features.md

 </details>

 ### Recurring/One Click Transaction
 You can allow the customer to save their card credentials, **including the CVV number**, for future transactions.
 This adds to a better customer experience.
 Midtrans saves the card credentials securely.
-Store and associate each customer with a unique `saved_token_id` from the Charge API Response received during the first transaction.
+You have to store and associate each customer with a unique `saved_token_id` from the Charge API Response received during the first transaction.

 <details>
 <summary><b>Sequence Diagram</b></summary>